Family Security Trust

-Do you want your wealth to be passed on to the next generation of your family?
-A Family Security Trust is a means of preserving and enhancing family wealth as it accumulates over the years.
+Do you want your wealth passed on to the next generation?
+A Family Security Trust preserves and enhances family wealth.

 Things to Keep in Mind with a Family Security Trust:

-The trust can serve as a majority limited partner in a Family Limited Partnership.
-It does so by investing assets into the Family Limited Partnership in exchange for a (majority) limited partner interest.
+- The Trust can serve as a majority Limited Partner in a Family Limited Partnership.
+It does so by investing assets into the Family Limited Partnership in exchange for a majority Limited Partner interest.